engie-new-business/rockside-integration-examples/gnosis-safe/README.md

 Then you need to create an admin key and deploy a forwarder for its address (doc [here](https://docs.rockside.io/rockside-api)).

-You now you should be able to complete the env variables needed.
+Now you should be able to complete the env variables needed.

 ### Start the service